KhanhNguyenVimaru/weather-app/README.md

 - Search for cities using Mapbox API
 - Display search suggestions in real-time
-- Save and manage favorite cities
+- Save and delete favorite cities in localstorage
 - View current weather and forecast

 ---